Laser cooling: First laser cooling results

-Sub-Doppler cooling and sub-recoil cooling

-Philips at NIST in 1988 discovered that optical molasses could reach 40 micro-kelvin, far below the temperatures predicted by theoretical the Doppler limit, a phenomenon they dubbed Sisyphus cooling.
-The violation of the limit was confirmed by Chu at Stanford University and by Claude Cohen-Tannoudji and Dalibard at the École normale supérieure in Paris, who explained the phenomena in terms of polarization gradient cooling.
-In 1989, Philips collaborated in further experiments in the École normale to explain the phenomenon.
-This sub-Doppler cooling is limited by the recoil temperature.

-In the 1970s, experiments by Ennio Arimondo in the University of Pisa showed that the atomic cloud could be set into a dark state.
-Cohen-Tannoudji, Arimondo and Alain Aspect used this to develop velocity selective coherent population trapping (VSCPT).
-This technique was first applied in 1D in 1988, in 2D in 1994, and in 3D in 1995.
-By using this technique, they were able to go below the recoil limit for 1D in 1988 by a factor of 2.
-Cohen-Tannoudji and Aspect showed in 1994 the principle in 2D, going below the recoil temperature limit by a factor of 16.
-And finally in 1995, showed a 3D experiment where they went below the limit by a factor of 21.

-The 1997 Nobel Prize in Physics was awarded to Claude Cohen-Tannoudji, Steven Chu, and William Daniel Phillips "for development of methods to cool and trap atoms with laser light".
+The first laser cooling of neutral atoms was realized with sodium by Victor Balykin, Vladilen Letokhov and Vladimir Minogin at the Institute for Spectroscopy Russian Academy of Sciences in Moscow in 1981.

 Modern advances

 Atoms

 The cumulative number of unique atomic systems, including different ionization states, (red) and unique isotopes (blue) that have been laser cooled vs. year.

 The Doppler cooling limit for electric dipole transitions is typically in the hundreds of microkelvins.
 In the 1980s this limit was seen as the lowest achievable temperature.
 It was a surprise then when sodium atoms were cooled to 43 microkelvins when their Doppler cooling limit is 240 microkelvins, this unforeseen low temperature was explained by considering the interaction of polarized laser light with more atomic states and transitions.
 Previous conceptions of laser cooling were decided to have been too simplistic.
+This results were a major part of the 1997 Nobel Prize in Physics which was awarded to Claude Cohen-Tannoudji, Steven Chu, and William Daniel Phillips "for development of methods to cool and trap atoms with laser light".

 The major laser cooling breakthroughs in the 70s and 80s led to several improvements to preexisting technology and new discoveries with temperatures just above absolute zero.
 The cooling processes were utilized to make atomic clocks more accurate and to improve spectroscopic measurements, and led to the observation of a new state of matter at ultracold temperatures.
 The new state of matter, the Bose–Einstein condensate, was observed in 1995 by Eric Cornell, Carl Wieman, and Wolfgang Ketterle.